elija-feigl/ifs_data/README.md

 "stacks" : number of stacks.

-"del_density": number of deletions(skips) divided by number of all bases including the skips.
+"del_density": number of deletions(deletions) divided by number of all bases including the deletions.

 "ins_density": number of insertions divided by number of all bases.